Research In Progress

 The Use of Foamed Glass Aggregate (FGA) as a Lightweight Fill above Culverts 2549 Amr Morsy

-Employing Geographically Weighted Regression to Estimate the Property Value Increment Due to a Heavy Rail Rapid Transit Station and Simulating the Potential to Employ the Value Increment to Fund Transit and Affordable Housing 2551 Dr. Shishir Mathur
+Employing Geographically Weighted Regression to Estimate the Property Value Increment Due to a Heavy Rail Rapid Transit Station and Simulating the Potential to Employ the Value Increment to Fund Transit and Affordable Housing 2551 Shishir Mathur

 Pages